| Read Time: 7 minutes | Immigration Law

 You can also request cancellation of removal if you have:

-- Lived in the US for 7 years as an LPR or 10 years without LPR status;
+• Lived in the US for 7 years as an LPR or 10 years without LPR status;

-- No serious criminal convictions; and
+• No serious criminal convictions; and

-- A US citizen or LPR spouse, child, or parent who will suffer “exceptional and extremely unusual hardship” if you are deported.
+• A US citizen or LPR spouse, child, or parent who will suffer “exceptional and extremely unusual hardship” if you are deported.

 Can a Deported Person Come Back Legally by Marrying a Citizen?

 Sometimes, a deported person can legally return to the US by marrying a citizen.
 Before that, however, they must apply for a green card and legal permission to reenter the country.
-Generally, the noncitizen has to live outside the US while the green card application pends, which can take years.
+Most deported individuals who wish to return must also request a waiver, asking the government to forgive their immigration violations, before they can return.

 Can You Marry an Illegal Immigrant?

 Yes.
-A U.S. citizen can marry an undocumented person.
+A US citizen can marry an undocumented person.
 State law governs marriage, and the states are not generally involved in immigration.

 Get Help from a Skilled Immigration Lawyer at EMP Law